Factors to think about when borrowing funds for the purchase, operation, or expansion of a farm

 The Farm Credit System is a network of customer-owned financing cooperatives dedicated to supporting agriculture and rural communities.
 These lending institutions differ from investor-owned commercial lending institutions and are governed by boards of directors elected by the co-ops' customers.
 A portion of net earnings is returned to eligible customer-owners in the form of cash-back dividends.

-How to get started with your farm loan
+How do I get started with a farm loan?

 To try out different scenarios for determining how interest rates, payment schedules, loan terms and other variables could impact your loan payments, use our farm loan payment calculator.
 Our article on farm loan affordability can help you understand how factors such as term length and payment schedules may impact your cash flow.